 MaxCount to filter events considered deleted.
 When reading a stream, the index checks the stream's metadata to determine whether any of its events have been deleted.

 $all bypasses the index, meaning that it does not check the metadata to determine whether events exist or not.
 As such, events that have been deleted will still be readable until a scavenge has removed them.
-Note that there are a number of requirements for a scavenge to successfully remove events, for more information about this, please see the section on Scavenging.
+There are a number of requirements for a scavenge to successfully remove events, for more information about this, please see the section on Scavenging.

 The last event in a stream is always kept as a record of the last event number in the stream.

 $tb) considers any event with an event number equal to or lower than its value to be deleted.

 For example, if you had the following events in a stream :